theredguild/DevSecOops/src/secrets/trufflehog.md

 # Trufflehog

-To start with the wizard you can run `sudo trufflehog` and follow the steps!
+To start with [**this tool**](https://github.com/trufflesecurity/trufflehog)'s wizard you can run `sudo trufflehog` and follow the steps!
 But if you want a specific command, you can run each of them manually.
 Check `--help` to see them all.
 You can scan from git, to s3/gcs buckets; docker images, CIs, and even your filesystem.

 Note: Make sure to append `--no-update` in order to avoid getting an error while updating to latest version.
 If you'd like to update you'll need to have root privileges or run it with `sudo`.